Flipping The Metabolic Switch: How To Do it

 The evidence from scientific research speaks for itself.
 However, our growing community of members are backing up this evidence and changing their lives.
-We’re encouraging people to prioritise their health and flip their metabolic switch with 20% off our 12-week Online Programme.
+We’re encouraging people to prioritise their health and flip their metabolic switch by offering a 7 day free trial to our 12-week Online Programme.

 Mattson MP, Moehl K, Ghena N, Schmaedick M, Cheng A. Intermittent metabolic switching, neuroplasticity and brain health [published correction appears in Nat Rev Neurosci.
 2020 Aug;21(8):445].
 Nat Rev Neurosci.
 2018;19(2):63-80. doi:10.1038/nrn.2017.156